Community and Engagement

 Vibrant Student Life and Championship Athletics

 Grand View is a member of the Heart of America Conference of the National Association of Intercollegiate Athletics.
 Twenty-six men's and women's varsity sports teams compete at the national level, with athletic scholarships available to qualified student athletes.
 Viking teams consistently excel in their conferences and nationally, winning not only championships but also All-American Scholar-Athlete honors.
-GV wrestling has won nine NAIA national championships and men’s golf, men’s volleyball, football and shooting sports have also won national championships in recent years.
+GV wrestling has won ten NAIA national championships and men’s golf, men’s volleyball, football and shooting sports have also won national championships in recent years.

 Student life is an important part of any college experience.
 Grand View University has more than 40 clubs and student organizations that help students connect outside of the classroom.
 Among the opportunities available are an active student government, leadership program, campus ministry, choir and wind ensemble, academic clubs, an Esports team, honor societies, Diversity Alliance, as well as opportunities to study abroad.

 An Unparalleled Value